mgreenly/notes/haskell/hello/GETTING-STARTED.md

 Most of this shouldn't look to alien.

-The first line, `module Main where`, says what follows is in the `Main` module.
+The first line, `module Main where`, says we're writing code that will exist in the Main module.

 The second line, `import System.IO (hFlush, stdout)` imports some functions from other modules so that we can use them.

 The `main =` line defines a function.
 The part before the equal is the name of the function and the part after the `=` is the body of the function.

-In the body of the function we first use `putStrLn` to write "What's your name?" to the screen.
+Inside the body of the function we use `putStrLn` to write the string "What's your name?" to the screen.

-The next line `hFlush stdout` is necessary because the runtime library buffers output for performance and we want to be sure the user has seen the question before we wait for input in the next line.
+The next line `hFlush stdout` is necessary because the runtime library buffers output for performance.
+We want to be sure the user has seen the question before we wait for input in the next line.

-The `line <- getLine` assigns the result of the funciton call `getLine` the name `line`.
+The `line <- getLine` code defines the name `line` as the result of the `getLine` function.

-In the last line we concatenate the users response to "Hello " wth `++` and output it to stdout with `putStrLn`.
+In the last line we concatenate the users response to "Hello " and output it to stdout.